akun1993/Open-Log-Stream-Analysis/deps/jansson/doc/apiref.rst

     Convert each item in the JSON object according to the inner format string ``fmt``.
 The first, third, etc. format specifier represent a key, and must be ``s``.
 The corresponding argument to unpack functions is read as the object key.
-The second, fourth, etc. format specifier represent a value and is written to the address given as the corresponding argument. **Note** that every other argument is read from and every other is written to.
+The second fourth, etc. format specifier represent a value and is written to the address given as the corresponding argument. **Note** that every other argument is read from and every other is written to.